 - It may take up to 2 weeks to see the maximum benefit of your Botox Cosmetic injection.

 Please make sure you eat before your scheduled appointment.
 We do not want you to become light-headed with the procedure.
 Excessive amounts of caffeine may heighten your sensitivity to the injection.

 Please call our office at 614-436-8888 and our reception staff will be happy to assist you with scheduling.
-Dr. Sullivan schedules injections on Tuesdays and Thursdays.
+Dr. Nogan schedules injections on Mondays and Thursdays.
 Our Nurse Injectors are available to perform injections Monday through Friday, Wednesday evenings, and occasionally on Saturday.

 What can I expect after the BOTOX procedure?